OSU-NLP-Group/MQA/README.md

-# MQA-MIE
+# MQA
-Using multimodal question answering for unified multimodal information extraction with large multimodal models
+Multimodal Question Answering for Unified Information Extraction

 Code will be available soon.
 Stay tuned.